Garrett-Productions/udemy_dataStructures_course/day3/day3.readme.md

 If the input only has 1 value its taking in and only using 1 loop, or 1 operation, then it'd be O(1) operation

 Linear Time = the amount of time it takes for a function to finish, based # of operations in input

+Constant Time*** its a flat line, we are grabbing one, like array[0] or array[1], it doesnt matter how many inputs we have we are only finding one